zdavidson/zdavidson/README.md

 A couple of past projects include: [Audiophile](https://audiophile-seven.vercel.app/), and [PlanetHub](https://planet-hub.vercel.app/).

 ## Tech
-Most recently I've been working with:
+Most recently I've been working with: TypeScript, Next.js, GraphQL, React Query, Material UI, Supabase, and Relay to name a few...but I ***love*** learning new tech!
-- TypeScript
-- Next.js
-- GraphQL
-- React Query
-- Material UI
-- Supabase
-- Relay

-...but I ***love*** learning new tech!

 ## Contact